fuchsmich/notizenmd/README.md

 - [ ] Syntax highlighting in editor
 - [ ] Sync filename with title of note (if present)?

+v0.5
+- [x] Cheatsheet no edit etc
+- [x] Move WebView/TextArea into components, switch with states

 v0.4
 - [x] Attach cheatsheet to EditPage

 v0.3
 - [x] Start translation